 Eventually, Baby may learn the cue sounds you use and make those cue sounds to signal the need to potty.
 You can also teach the American Sign Language (ASL) sign for "toilet".
-Once your toddler is talking, s/he may simply tell you in words that they need to go.
+Once your toddler is talking, he may simply tell you in words that he needs to go.

 (c) Pottytunities Based on Intuition

-Now that you know some possible times to offer a pottytunity, let's delve into how to do so.
+Now that you know some possible times to offer a pottytunity, let's dive into how to do so.

 (2) How to Offer a Potty Opportunity

-Offering a pottytunity involves three parts: where to allow Baby to eliminate, the position to hold Baby in while s/he eliminates and the use of cueing sounds.
+Offering a pottytunity involves three parts: where to allow Baby to eliminate, the position to hold Baby in while he eliminates and the use of cueing sounds.

 (a) Where to Allow Baby to Eliminate

-When practicing EC, you allow your baby to eliminate somewhere other than in the diaper s/he is wearing.
-(Although with a newborn, you could allow the baby to eliminate onto an open diaper.)
+When practicing EC, you allow your baby to eliminate somewhere other than in the diaper he is wearing.
+(Although with a newborn, you could allow your baby to eliminate onto an open diaper.)
 It is important to choose a culturally acceptable place for Baby to eliminate.
 Part of natural infant hygiene is teaching Baby where it is or is not okay to eliminate.

 Possible receptacles include: